-You can see that the red and green lines intersect at the two year mark—meaning that after two years, you’ve offset all the carbon that was produced from retrofitting the building.
-From then on, there aren’t any more carbon emissions.
-Whereas if you built a new, net zero building—that’s where the red and blue lines intersect—it would take you ten years to achieve the same effect.
+You can see that the red and green lines intersect at the two-year mark—meaning that after two years, you’ve offset all the carbon that was produced from retrofitting the building.
+From then on, there aren’t any carbon emissions.
+Whereas if you built a new, net-zero building—that’s where the red and blue lines intersect—it would take you ten years to achieve the same effect.

-Not only is embodied carbon part of the story, but for the first few years of a building’s life, it’s the most important carbon.
+Not only is embodied carbon part of the story, but for the first few years of a building’s life, it’s the most important type of carbon there is.
 The operating carbon grows steadily every year, adding more carbon emissions simply because you’re operating the building.
 But there’s this initial investment of carbon to make a remodel or a new building—and if it’s net zero, there aren’t any more emissions to be made.
-So this initial investment of almost 30 tons of carbon to build a new single-family home goes down to six tons to do a remodel.
+This initial investment of almost 30 tons of carbon to build a new single-family home goes down to six tons to do a remodel.

 Does the type of building that’s remodeled affect how much carbon is saved?
 That is, whether it’s single-family homes, multifamily apartments, duplexes, etc.

 Single-family homes probably have the lowest carbon savings because it doesn’t take a lot of embodied carbon to build a home.
 Other than the concrete foundation, a house is mostly built with wood, which isn’t a very carbon-intensive material.
-Reusing large commercial buildings is even more effective because they use carbon-intensive materials like steel and concrete.
+Reusing large commercial buildings is even more effective because this building type uses carbon-intensive materials like steel and concrete.

-Remodeling a home makes sense because you usually save your concrete foundation, which makes up about 50 percent of your carbon emissions.
-When you’re remodeling, not only are you saving materials, but you’re working with the low carbon pieces of a building—whether that’s the interior walls and maybe some windows—and avoiding the foundation altogether.
+Remodeling a home makes sense because you usually preserve your concrete foundation, which makes up about 50 percent of your carbon emissions.
+When you’re remodeling, not only are you saving materials, but you’re working with the low-carbon pieces of a building—whether that’s the interior walls and maybe some windows—and avoiding the foundation altogether.

-It’s interesting because at an individual house scale, the numbers aren’t that huge.
+It’s interesting because the numbers aren’t that huge at an individual house scale.
 It’s when you add them all up at the block scale that the numbers become larger, similar to that of big commercial buildings.
 If we’re trying to look at the total carbon offsets that the entire EcoBlock offers us, the embodied carbon would become an important part of the story.

 So the carbon savings of multiple single-family homes are comparable to that of one or two commercial buildings.

 That’s right.
-All the inputs are based on square footage for your building type, not your specific building.
-If you add all the homes together, you can treat them as one big building, for which makes it easier to understand the big picture impact.
+All the inputs are based on the square footage for your building type, not your specific building.
+If you add all the homes together, you can treat them as one big building, which makes it easier to understand the big-picture impact.